Privacy policy

 3. Why do we process your personal data?

-Below we list why we handle personal data, where applicable.
-Which processing your personal data is covered by depends on the relationship you have with us.
 To read more about which categories of personal data and on what legal basis we process the personal data, see our detailed information about our processing of personal data.

 3.1.
 Providing our services